 COLUMBUS, Ohio – In the waning light of golf's longest day, Dennis Miller had his moment in the sun.

-Miller arrived on the 18th green at Scioto CC, on the fourth hole of a four-man playoff for three spots in the U.S. Open.
+Miller arrived at the 18th green at Scioto CC, on the fourth hole of a four-man playoff for three spots in the U.S. Open.
 The 42-year-old had hit a 330-yard drive to start his 40th hole of the day.
-His aggressive approach to back-right pin on the firm green had rolled to the back fringe.
+His aggressive approach to the back-right pin on the firm green had rolled to the back fringe.